EBF-Secure-XML/EBF-Secure-XML.github.io/index.md

 for future expansion of this format:

 #### Plate reader and ligand binding assay support
-Currently, we only support LC-MS instruments.
+Currently, SOFT supports LC-MS instruments.
 Support for microplate readers and ligand binding assays is under consideration, since they play a significant role in the bioanalysis domain.